 Under which conditions and timetable can I invest in this security?
-Details of the Offer and Admission to Trading Up to £120 million of Shares are being made available at the Offer Price under the Offer, with an over-allotment facility for up to a further £50 million of Shares.
-The Shares are payable by an Applicant in full upon application.
-The Offer will close on 15 September 2020 or earlier if fully subscribed.
-The Board reserves the right to close the Offer earlier and to accept Applications and issue Shares at any time following the receipt of valid applications.
-Application will be made to the London Stock Exchange for the Shares to be admitted to trading on its main market for listed securities.
-It is expected that such admission will become effective and that trading will commence in respect of the Shares within 10 business days of their allotment.
-Pricing of the Offer The Offer Price will be determined by the following formula: the most recently announced NAV per Share of the Company, divided by 0.945 Investors who are existing, or who were previously, shareholders of any Octopus
+Details of the Offer and Admission to Trading Up to £80 million of New Shares are being made available at the Offer Price under the Offer, with an over-allotment facility for up to a further £40 million of New Shares.
+The New Shares are payable by an Applicant in full upon application.
+The Offer will close on 20 October 2021 or earlier if fully subscribed before then.
+The Board reserves the right to close the Offer earlier and to accept Applications and issue New Shares at any time following the receipt of valid applications.
+An application will be made to the London Stock Exchange for the New Shares to be admitted to trading on its main market for listed securities.
+It is expected that such admission will become effective and that trading will commence in respect of the New Shares within 10 business days of their allotment. --- --- the most recently announced NAV per Share of the Company, divided by 0.945